Ramubala/GAN/README.md

 # GAN
-training a different simple architecture for GAN
+training a GAN on a simple problem involving 2D gaussian target distribution